DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 ## **Results of ML**

-Arima Models and Other Predictive Models
+Arima Models and Other Predictive Models will be used

-ARIMA Model for Time Series Forecasting
+ARIMA Model will be used for Time Series Forecasting

 ARIMA stands for autoregressive integrated moving average model and is specified by three order parameters: (p, d, q).
+Autoregressive integrated moving average (ARIMA) models predict future values based on past values.
+ARIMA makes use of lagged moving averages to smooth time series data.
+They are widely used in technical analysis to forecast future security prices,statistics, and econmetrics.

 Because there is a correlation between interest rate and inflation( the Fed will often raises interest rate to slow inflation) predictive models such as linear regression, random forest, and extra tree will be used.
+The regression analysis will be used to see if the interest rate (the predictor variable and the dependent variable) predicts inflation (the indepdendent variable and target variable).

 ---
 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/7764815c-b359-4a1d-bd17-254a8ecff645)